Cryptocurrency has a reputation problem.

 At the time of writing, XRP is the world’s 4th largest cryptocurrency coin by market capitalization, with around $4.5bn USD equivalent in circulation.

 The currency’s creator is the technology company, Ripple.
 It provides cryptographic ledger technology and is the single largest XRP token owner.
-Ripple has been especially proactive when it comes to its cryptocurrency AML activity.
+Ripple has been especially proactive when it comes to its cryptocurrency AML compliance.
 In partnership with Coinfirm and Elliptic, they’ve investigated activity on their network, revealing about $400m of XRP tokens had been tied to illegal transactions.

 Like most blockchain-based currencies, XRP transaction data is publicly available.
-This allows those of us interested in cryptocurrency AML and fraud detection to explore and visualize the connections to find insight.
+This allows those of us interested in cryptocurrency AML compliance and fraud detection to explore and visualize the connections to find insight.

 Financial records are typically vast and complex, so finding and tracking possible irregularities requires a robust data analysis process.
 Mapping them out manually would be an arduous manual process, but with link analysis or graph visualization tools, it’s easy to drill down into key individual transactions.
 Here are some Bitcoin transaction visualizations built with KeyLines .

 Advanced filtering options give analysts the power to instantly pinpoint the exact transaction amount and the time it took place.

 In part two of this blog post, we show you each stage of the process for visualizing and analyzing XRP cryptocurrency, from building a graph model and designing a visual model, to exploring the data and revealing patterns of possible AML violations.
 You’ll see how our SDKs power tools that are essential to the compliance process.

 In the meantime, if you want to learn more about how our products help manage risk and threat in financial services, download our financial services white paper